Xceptance/posters-advanced-loadtest-suite/README.md

 * XLT measures, scales, and paces the testing
 * Handling of test scaling, results collection and report building by XLT
 * Fits your CI/CD pipeline, including comparison against previous runs
+* Test design adhering to page object model
+* Comfortable Maven setup

 **Enhanced and New Features**
-* Handling of configuration via YAML files including regions, locales, and sites
+* Configuration via YAML files supporting a region, locale, and site arrangement
-* Centralized configuration and mapping to objects to support data types
+* Centralized configuration and mapping of objects to support data types
-* Central context for test execution data for easier programming
+* Central context for test execution data enabling easier programming
+* Component based modelling of the site under test
-* Replayable randomness of the test scenarios
+* Replayable randomness among test scenario executions
-* Maven setup

 The test suite is ready to be executed against the Posters demo store [Posters](https://35.184.136.113:8443/posters/).
-Please note, this setup is for testing purposes only and does not handling a lot of load.
-Please setup your own copy of the Posters demo store if you want to learn excecuting higher load factors and more complex suite configurations.
+Please note, this setup is for testing purposes only and does not handle a lot of load.
+Please setup your [own copy of the Posters demo store](https://github.com/Xceptance/posters-demo-store) if you want to experiment with executions of higher load factors and more complex test configurations.

 ## XLT Documentation